L'Oiseau et l'Enfant: Eurovision

-During Preview Week, Myriam's music video showed her performing the song in an open-air atmosphere, in a section of the Square René Viviani in Paris.
+A promo video was released showing Myriam performing the song in an open-air atmosphere, in a section of the Square René Viviani in Paris.
 This preview video is notable for the prominent presence of the gendarmes having to restrain the crowd, some of whom having climbed the noted "oldest tree in Paris" to catch a glimpse of the singer.
 On the contest night, she performed in a floor-length orange gown while her five backup singers were clad in black.

+On 7 May 1977, the Eurovision Song Contest was held at the Wembley Conference Centre in London hosted by the British Broadcasting Corporation (BBC) and broadcast live throughout the continent.
+Myriam performed "L'Oiseau et l'Enfant" eighteenth and last in the evening, following 's "A Million in One, Two, Three" by Dream Express.
+Raymond Donnez conducted the event's live orchestra in the performance of the French entry.